trofi/trofi.github.io.gen/posts/328-c-union-init-and-gcc-15.md

 Is it a bug?

-`gcc-15` intentionally changed the zeroing behaviour to do less in [`PR116416`](https://gcc.gnu.org/PR116416) with
+`gcc-15` intentionally changed the zeroing behavior to do less in [`PR116416`](https://gcc.gnu.org/PR116416) with
 [this commit](https://gcc.gnu.org/git/?p=gcc.git;a=commitdiff;h=0547dbb725b6d8e878a79e28a2e171eafcfbc1aa)
 to generate more optimal code.

-Fun fact: the patch also adds a `-fzero-init-padding-bits=unions` option to enable the old behaviour.
+Fun fact: the patch also adds a `-fzero-init-padding-bits=unions` option to enable the old behavior.

 ## the real bug